espocrm/documentation/docs/administration/formula.md

 `record\relate(ENTITY_TYPE, ID, LINK, FOREIGN_ID)`

-Relates two records.
-Available since version 5.7.8.
+Relates two records. (as of v5.7.8)

 `record\relate(ENTITY_TYPE, ID, LINK, LIST_OF_IDS)`

-Links a record with multiple records.
-Available since version 5.9.0.
+Links a record with multiple records. (as of v5.9.0)

 Examples: